 Hierarchy of Optics

 We got familiar with 4 types of Optics.
-How they related to each other is depicted with following diagram:
+How they related to each other is depicted in the following diagram:

 getOption always succeeds.